R-Rajkumar/puppetforge/README.md

 Example 2 :
 	puppetlabs-apache, 1.1.1

-	Caution : It will download puppetlabs-apache 1.1.1 module and all dependent modules to /etc/puppet/modules It works because latest puppetlabs-apache version is 1.1.1
+	Caution : It will download puppetlabs-apache 1.1.1 module and all dependent modules (might be older ones) to /etc/puppet/modules

-Example 3 :
-	puppetlabs-apache, 0.2.1

-	Caution : It will only download puppetlabs-apache 1.0.1 module to /etc/puppet/modules You have to list dependent modules in puppetforge.modules explicitly as below,

 Recommended way
 ===============

 Don't specify any version unless required.

-If you specify any version to one module, do so for all modules.
-Because it is not guranteed that it will download dependent modules if you specify an older version of a module.
+You will be guranteed to have latest modules.
+Please note that these versions are not actual software versions.
+These are puppet module's version.
+Hence, it is always better to install latest puppet module.